 How we wait has such an impact on us and on all those who are close to us, especially when we are waiting for a long time.
 Whether we wait patiently or impatiently, may not change the time that we have to wait, but it can change us.
 It could be that in our waiting season there are benefits of waiting on the Lord….

 We are at the beginning of a new year and this year, maybe more than at any other, many of us are waiting.
 What we are waiting for will vary, it could be that we are waiting to see if the restrictions due to Covid will be lifted, or waiting to see how effectively the vaccine is working.
-It may be nothing to do with the Covid virus.
-There are other deeper issues, were we are waiting for an answer, a change, for a breakthrough, for things to improve in some way.
+It may have nothing to do with the Covid virus, there could be other deeper issues, were we are waiting for an answer, for a breakthrough, for things to improve in some way.

 Why, how we wait is important

 It may seem like an obvious thing to say, but we often find our waiting experience more difficult through times of trial, difficulty and hardship.
 Those times when our comfort is disrupted, or when our choices are limited and restricted.
 The danger is that we then become like the Israelites in the wilderness, grumbling and complaining about our lives.
 I have been there, struggling with problems and asking why is this happening to me….
 Then the move into grumbling and complaining is such an easy trap to fall into.

 Remember what God said to Israel, that He led them into the wilderness to humble and test them, in order to know what was in their hearts.
 (Deut 8:2) Those difficult times do reveal what is in our hearts, to God and to ourselves.
 Part of moving forward and through a wilderness experience is, facing what is in our hearts and allowing what we see there, to draw us closer to God.
 It is through those times that we learn to depend on God, that He is always faithful.